It is very clear to me that the best possible nourishment you can get comes from the foods you eat.

 Here's how my Vitamin E supplement provides a fantastic balance of all four tocopherol and tocotrienol compounds…

-- Palm and Rice Tocotrienol – 35 mg with alpha-, beta-, gamma-, and delta-tocotrienols
+- Palm and Rice Tocopherol and Tocotrienol Complex – 70 mg of a mix ofalpha-, beta-, gamma-, and delta- tocopherols and tocotrienols

 There are very few formulas I've run across that come close to this type of balance.
 And when it comes to tocotrienols, there are even fewer choices available.